full

 Speaker:

-as the ancient blocky thing only got as far as a screen with red.
+as the ancient, blocky thing only got as far as a screen with a red,

 Speaker: